wijnen/supernovel/README.md

 directory.

-The files rpc.js and builders.js from the websocketd package need to be copied (or linked) into the html directories.
+The files rpc.js and builders.js from the websocketd package need to be copied (or linked) into the main html directory.
 If you installed the package, you should make symlinks to the installed versions in /usr/share/python3-websocketd/.
-They need to go in html/code, admin\_html/code and sandbox\_html/code.
+They need to go in html/code/.

 If you want to use the sandbox, or run untrusted scripts, you should use the safe system.
 For this, you will need to set up a chroot in the directory